maxpert/marmot/README.md

 In Marmot every row is uniquely mapped to a JetStream.
 This guarantees that for any node to publish changes for a row it has to go through same JetStream as everyone else.
 If two nodes perform a change to same row in parallel, both of the nodes will compete to publish their change to JetStream cluster.
-Due to [RAFT quorum](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering#raft) constraint only one of the writer will be able to get it's changes published first.
-Now as these changes are applied (even the publisher applies it's own changes to database) the **last writer** will always win.
+Due to [RAFT quorum](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering#raft) constraint only one of the writer will be able to get its changes published first.
+Now as these changes are applied (even the publisher applies its own changes to database) the **last writer** will always win.
 This means there is NO serializability guarantee of a transaction spanning multiple tables.
 This is a design choice, in order to avoid any sort of global locking, and performance.